 Frequently Asked Questions

-A Viatical Settlement involves the sale of a life insurance policy by a terminally ill individual to a third party for a lump sum cash payment, providing financial support when needed most.
+A Viatical Settlement involves the sale of a life insurance policy by a seriously ill individual to a third party for a lump sum cash payment, providing financial support when needed most.

 In a Viatical Settlement, the parties involved typically include:

-1. Viator: The policyholder who sells their life insurance policy to a third party for a lump sum payment, usually due to a terminal illness.
+1. Viator: The policyholder who sells their life insurance policy to a third party for a lump sum payment, usually due to a life-threatening illness.

 2. Viatical Settlement Provider: The entity or individual that purchases the life insurance policy from the viator.